gwtproject/gwt-site/src/main/markdown/gettingstarted-v2.md

 ## Create your first web application<a id="create"></a>

-First, open a terminal and choose the directory you like to generate the sources into.
+First, open a terminal and choose the directory you like to generate the project into.
+Generate a new project using:
-Now, you generate a new application project by using the following command:

 ```
 mvn archetype:generate \